 Identify: Find areas for improvement by observing a shopper's journey through the store.

 A shopper's journey into a store could start with that Instagram ad they saw 2 weeks ago.
-Or it could start when they saw that sign for the end-of-summer sale in the front window.
+Or it could start when they see that sign for the end-of-summer sale in the front window.

 Either way, the magic has happened, and they've entered the store.